fomightez/yeastmine/README.md

 - get_protein_seq_as_FASTA.py

 > gene --> corresponding protein sequence in FASTA format
-The script taakes a gene's systematic name, standard name, or alias as defined at gene page at yeastgenome.org, retrieves the associated information from YeastMine, and saves or returns the protein sequence in FASTA format.
+The script takes a gene's systematic name, standard name, or alias as defined at gene page at yeastgenome.org, retrieves the associated information from YeastMine, and saves or returns the protein sequence in FASTA format.
 It depends on biopython installed as well; it will run in Jupyter sessions launched from [here](https://github.com/fomightez/cl_demo-binder).

 ---

 - get_gene_genomic_seq_as_FASTA.py

 > gene --> corresponding genomic sequence in FASTA format
-The script taakes a gene's systematic name, standard name, or alias as defined at gene page at yeastgenome.org, retrieves the associated information from YeastMine, and saves or returns the genomic DNA sequence for the gene in FASTA format.
+The script takes a gene's systematic name, standard name, or alias as defined at gene page at yeastgenome.org, retrieves the associated information from YeastMine, and saves or returns the genomic DNA sequence for the gene in FASTA format.
+It depends on biopython installed as well; it will run in Jupyter sessions launched from [here](https://github.com/fomightez/cl_demo-binder).

+---

+- get_chromosomal_coordinates_as_FASTA.py

+> chromosome and coordinates --> corresponding genomic sequence in FASTA format
+The script taakesTakes a chromosome designation and coordinates and gets from YeastMine the sequence of that region of the chromsome as FASTA format.
+Saves or returns the genomic sequence of the gene in FASTA format.
+Provide coordinates in ascending order for the Watson strand and descending order for the Crick strand as you'd do [here at SGD](https://www.yeastgenome.org/seqTools) under 'Search a specified chromosomal region of S288C genome'.
 It depends on biopython installed as well; it will run in Jupyter sessions launched from [here](https://github.com/fomightez/cl_demo-binder).

 ---